photo17

 Challenges and Limitations

 Despite the immense potential, affiliate marketing in Africa and the Middle East still faces structural and operational challenges.
 Payment tracking remains inconsistent due to limited adoption of digital banking in some regions and the prevalence of cash-based economies.
+In many countries, underdeveloped affiliate infrastructure—including tracking, payments, and reporting—still limits scalability for international programs.

 Furthermore, affiliate education and awareness are underdeveloped.
 Many local publishers lack access to analytical tools or experience in managing affiliate programs effectively.
 Legal frameworks differ significantly across countries, complicating compliance and reporting for international brands.